buildpacks/rfcs/text/0000-add-state-field.md

 The acceptable values are distinguished in the following ways:
 - **Approved**: The Core team has approved the RFC and is accepting PRs for its implementation.
-- **On Hold**: The Core team has approved the RFC, but there's since been contention about aspects of the proposal.
-PRs are currently not being accepted for its implementation, until these issues can be resolved.
+- **On Hold**: The Core team has approved the RFC, but PRs are currently not being accepted for its implementation.
+A reason must be provided in the RFC.

 The `State:` field does not intend to reflect states that are already implied by the RFC process.
 Examples including: *Draft*, *In Review*, *Closed*, etc.